Jul 16 2024

 Court of Appeals

-Avicola Villalobos, S.A. sued Lisa, S.A. in a summary commercial proceeding seeking damages allegedly arising from conduct that, according to the plaintiff, motivated Lisa's exclusion as a shareholder.
+Avícola Villalobos, S.A. sued Lisa, S.A. in a summary commercial proceeding seeking damages allegedly arising from conduct that, according to the plaintiff, motivated Lisa's exclusion as a shareholder.
 The exclusion was approved at a general shareholders' meeting on April 4, 2011, and became final when Lisa did not challenge it within the statutory period under Article 227 of the Commercial Code.

-The plaintiff alleged that Lisa committed tortious acts consisting of: (a) filing lawsuits in multiple foreign jurisdictions against the Avicola Group, and (b) participating in a media defamation campaign.
+The plaintiff alleged that Lisa committed tortious acts consisting of: (a) filing lawsuits in multiple foreign jurisdictions against the Avícola Group, and (b) participating in a media defamation campaign.
 The claim sought $94,410,079.60 in determined patrimonial damages, plus generic condemnations for personal damages, undetermined patrimonial damages, future damages, and lost profits, requesting that quantification be fixed through an expert procedure under Article 150 of the Organic Law of the Judiciary.

-Lisa denied the claims, asserting that it had been excluded from twenty-two entities of the Avicola Villalobos Group, that it had received no dividend payments since 2000, and that its legal actions were a direct response to the non-payment of those dividends.
+Lisa denied the claims, asserting that it had been excluded from twenty-two entities of the Avícola Villalobos Group, that it had received no dividend payments since 2000, and that its legal actions were a direct response to the non-payment of those dividends.
 Lisa raised peremptory defenses of lack of veracity in the alleged facts, non-existence of the claimed damages, extinction of the right to claim, lack of standing, and inapplicability of damages for acts of third parties.

-The Thirteenth Civil Court of First Instance, in its ruling of July 4, 2023, sustained three of Lisa's peremptory defenses (lack of veracity, non-existence of damages, and inapplicability for third-party acts), dismissed the lawsuit, and imposed costs on Avicola Villalobos.
-Avicola Villalobos sought clarification and expansion of the judgment, which was denied on November 2, 2023.
+The Thirteenth Civil Court of First Instance, in its <doc id="gua-01163-2012-00178-2023-07-04-a" /> of July 4, 2023, sustained three of Lisa's peremptory defenses (lack of veracity, non-existence of damages, and inapplicability for third-party acts), dismissed the lawsuit, and imposed costs on Avícola Villalobos.
+Avícola Villalobos sought clarification and expansion of the judgment, which the court denied by <doc id="gua-01163-2012-00178-2023-11-02-a" /> of November 2, 2023.

-Avicola Villalobos argued that the trial court erred in its evidentiary assessment by failing to recognize that Lisa's final exclusion, under Article 228 of the Commercial Code, creates an automatic obligation to respond for damages without requiring proof of their concrete existence within the proceeding.
+Avícola Villalobos argued that the trial court erred in its evidentiary assessment by failing to recognize that Lisa's final exclusion, under Article 228 of the Commercial Code, creates an automatic obligation to respond for damages without requiring proof of their concrete existence within the proceeding.

 The court structured its analysis across three evidentiary levels: proof of the acts that caused the exclusion, proof of responsibility, and proof of concrete damages.

 Defamation campaign.
 The court determined that the media publications and actions documented in the record were driven, financed, and executed by individuals unrelated to Lisa or connected to it only indirectly, and that it could not be established that these individuals acted as legal representatives of Lisa.
-The only evidence linking Lisa to payments to third parties was the lawsuit filed by Margarita Gutierrez Strauss de Castillo against Juan Arturo Gutierrez Gutierrez and Juan Guillermo Gutierrez Strauss and their companies, which concerned the joint administration of businesses and did not establish that payments were made on Lisa's behalf.
+The only evidence linking Lisa to payments to third parties was the lawsuit filed by Margarita Gutiérrez Strauss de Castillo against Juan Arturo Gutiérrez Gutiérrez and Juan Guillermo Gutiérrez Strauss and their companies, which concerned the joint administration of businesses and did not establish that payments were made on Lisa's behalf.

 Proof of damages.
-The court concluded that Avicola Villalobos presented no evidence whatsoever of concrete damages.
+The court concluded that Avícola Villalobos presented no evidence whatsoever of concrete damages.
 Regarding litigation costs, the court noted that expenses incurred in judicial proceedings are classified as court costs (costas) and must be liquidated in each specific case, meaning that the mere exercise of a legal right does not by itself generate actionable damages.
 Regarding reputational harm, the record contained no evidence of actual harm to the plaintiff's reputation or of business opportunities lost due to the defendant's conduct.
 The court confirmed that proof of the existence of damages is an indispensable prerequisite for imposing a condemnation, even when quantification is deferred to an expert procedure.

 "no basta con comprobar los aspectos anteriores para acceder a la pretensión de la parte actora, pues para condenar al pago de los daños y perjuicios se debe considerar el impacto que, tanto las acciones legales como la supuesta campaña de desprestigio, generaron sobre el patrimonio y la reputación de la parte actora" (Page 28)

-Avicola Villalobos filed a cassation appeal on November 20, 2024, alleging misapplication of law and erroneous assessment of evidence.
-Lisa filed its opposition to the cassation appeal on August 11, 2025.
+Avícola Villalobos filed a <doc id="gua-01163-2012-00178-2024-11-20-a" /> on November 20, 2024, alleging misapplication of law and erroneous assessment of evidence.
+Lisa opposed that appeal on August 11, 2025 (<doc id="gua-01163-2012-00178-2025-08-11-a" />).
 The case remains pending before the Supreme Court of Justice.